AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 Feature enablement for this maintenance release will provide you with the full feature set.
 See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.

-### Known Issues {#known-issues}

 ### Fixed Issues {#fixed-issues}

-ASSETS-21023 - Fixed Smart Crop rendition, where customers could observe a Null Pointer exception on the Publisher instance of all AEM environments when  tried to access these renditions through the API.
+- ASSETS-21023 - Fixed Smart Crop rendition, where customers could observe a Null Pointer exception on the Publisher instance of all AEM environments when  tried to access these renditions through the API.
-SKYOPS-49280 - When installing a config or bundle update using RDE into Publish the result may not be observable because the Publish dispatcher cache isn't invalidated
+- SKYOPS-49280 - When installing a config or bundle update using RDE into Publish the result may not be observable because the Publish dispatcher cache isn't invalidated

 #### Sites {#sites-issues}

-SITES-7796 - Ability for content author to publish the Master Content Fragment and its respective Variations when exporting to target
+- SITES-7796 - Ability for content author to publish the Master Content Fragment and its respective Variations when exporting to target

 #### Assets {#assets-issues}

-ASSETS-20076 - Add support for video watermarking that matches the current image watermarking support ASSETS-21428 - Added exclusions for CSS changes
+- ASSETS-20076 - Add support for video watermarking that matches the current image watermarking support
+- ASSETS-21428 - Added exclusions for CSS changes

 #### Forms {#forms-issues}

-CQ-4351502 - Updating service user mapping to allow read access in Sites
+- CQ-4351502 - Updating service user mapping to allow read access in Sites

 #### Platform {#platform-issues}

-SITES-11040 - Conditional enablement of GraphQL persisted query caching in dispatcher
+- SITES-11040 - Conditional enablement of GraphQL persisted query caching in dispatcher

 ### Embedded Technologies {#embedded-tech}